 Brain imaging of veterans with Gulf War illness show varying abnormalities after moderate exercise that can be categorized into two distinct groups — an outcome that suggests a more complex illness than previously thought.

-Researchers at Georgetown University Medical Center, using functional magnetic resonance imaging (fMRI), have shown the Gulf War Illness patients have one of two different of kinds of changes after exercise when compared with healthy patients.
+Researchers at Georgetown University Medical Center, using functional magnetic resonance imaging (fMRI), have shown that Gulf War Illness patients have one of two different kinds of changes after exercise when compared with healthy patients.
 The results clarify that Gulf War illness (GWI) leads to measurable physiological changes in the brain, suggesting multiple strategies for future treatments of Gulf War illness patients.

 GWI affects about 25% to 30% of veterans from the 1990-1991 Persian Gulf War.
 Cognitive and memory problems (often described as “brain fog”), pain, and fatigue following mild to moderate exertion are similar to myalgic encephalomyelitis / chronic fatigue syndrome (ME/CFS).

 In a study published today (December 12, 2019) in the journal Brain Communications, researchers in the laboratory of James Baraniuk, MD, professor of medicine at Georgetown University Medical Center, imaged the brains of veterans with Gulf War illness before and after moderate exercise.
 The following day, the groups had a second stress test and a memory test during brain imaging.